Showing 3101–3150 of 9705 entries

 An allusion to Horace, Satire x.
 Book i.

-View source"A merry monarch, scandalous and poor."
+"A merry monarch, scandalous and poor."
+Earl of Rochester / On the King.

 On the King.